 \subsection{Pauli Encryption and Decryption}

-\paragraph{Bitstring representation of Pauli string up to a phase.} For any $\P\in\Pauli_n$, we can associate two $n-$bit strings $\a, \r$ such that, up to a global phase: $\P\in \{\pm 1, \pm i\} \times \X^\a\Z^\r$, where $\X^\a = \bigotimes_{i\leq n}\X^{a_i}$.
+\paragraph{Bitstring representation of Pauli string up to a phase.} For any $\P\in\Pauli_n$, we can associate two $n$-bit strings $\a, \r$ such that, up to a global phase: $\P\in \{\pm 1, \pm i\} \times \X^\a\Z^\r$, where $\X^\a = \bigotimes_{i\leq n}\X^{a_i}$.
 Then, the conjugation of $\P$ by a Clifford $\C$ is a mapping from $\a, \r$ to some other bitstrings $\a', \r'$.
 We write $(\a', \r')=\C(\a, \r)$ the bitstrings such that $\C (\Enc{\a}{\r})\C^\dagger = \Enc{\a'}{\r'}$.

 \paragraph{The Quantum One-Time-Pad ($\QOTP$).} In quantum cryptography, it is common to consider $\a, \r$ as secret keys and encrypt a quantum state $\rho$ by applying the Pauli $\Enc{\a}{\r}$, then decrypt with $\Dec{\a}{\r}$ (or with other keys if the operations between encryption and decryption have changed the keys).
-This is known as the Quantum One-Time Pad \cite{C05secure}, as from the point of view of a receiver who doesn't know $\a, \r$, the received state is a probabilistic mixture of the different $\Enc{\a}{\r}[\rho]$ for all the possible values of $\a, \r$.
-When these keys are sampled uniformly, this allows to use the following equality:
+This is known as the Quantum One-Time Pad \cite{C05secure}, since from the point of view of a receiver who does not know $\a, \r$, the received state is a probabilistic mixture of the different $\Enc{\a}{\r}[\rho]$ for all the possible values of $\a, \r$.
+When these keys are sampled uniformly, this yields the following equality:

 This equality is easy to do by hand for $n=1$, then trivial to generalize to the multi-qubit case.